MilesConn/MilesConn/README.md

 ### Hi there 👋

-My name is Miles Conn (pronouns: he/his/him) and I'm a sophomore at Carnegie Mellon University.
+My name is Miles Conn (pronouns: he/his/him) and I'm a rising Junior at Carnegie Mellon University.

-I'm interested in a lot of things, currently I'm a full-stack developer at [Convertsation.org] working with Vue, Golang, and some other neat tools.
+I'm interested in a lot of things, currently I'm a SE at [Ponto](https://ponto.org/)

-I'm also working on a research project based on [Hyperledger Fabric](https://www.hyperledger.org/use/fabric) that I'm excited to show off once I've made some more progress.
+I'm also working on a research project about ray refraction in non-homogenous IOR liquids.

 ---